Policy Brief 3: Close, but not quite there

 Could the deadlines for transposition have been too ambitious considering the political, technical and economic complexities of the national energy markets?Despite all this, Renewable Energy Communities (RECs) continue to develop and citizens, SMEs, public authorities and other energy market actors are waiting (and calling) for the creation of urgently needed enabling frameworks.

-As the COME RES Report“Comparative Assessment of enabling frameworks for RECs and Support Scheme Designs”puts it, “The question of whether a country is on the right track cannot be measured by a literaimplementation of the relevant articles of RED II, but rather by a conducive market environment, a successfulembedding in the national context and by the
+As the COME RES Report“Comparative Assessment of enabling frameworks for RECs and Support Scheme Designs”puts it, “The question of whether a country is on the right track cannot be measured by a literal implementation of the relevant articles of RED II, but rather by a conducive market environment, a successfulembedding in the national context and by the

 establishment of suitable and supporting framework conditions.”